asika32764/JConsole/README.md

 # JConsole
 #### An useful console tools for Joomla CMS

 JConsole is a cli tools extends from Joomla Console Package.
-It provides an interface to cteate nested commands.
+It provides an interface to create nested commands.

 Please see: https://github.com/asika32764/joomla-framework/tree/console/src/Joomla/Console